quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed millstones not being able to process bone blocks <br/>
 • Small carcasses can no longer be placed down as blocks <br/>
 • Fixed custom milk vinegar variants and oat milk not working with TFC barrels correctly <br/>
+• Decreased output of the Wool Yarn to String barrel recipe <br/>